Blog

 by Susan Preiss in Contact Center Outsourcing, Customer Retention, Customer Service Outsourcing, Susan Preiss

-One negative customer experience may seem like a drop in the ocean of all your customer interactions, but it’s never that simple.
-Consider these statistics from a recent survey from NewVoiceMedia:
+One negative customer experience may seem like a drop in the ocean of all your shopper interactions, but it’s never that simple.
+Consider these statistics from a recent survey from CX expert Shep Hyken:

 After experiencing poor customer service:

-It’s worth mentioning that many customer relationships can be saved even after a bad experience with the actual product or service, particularly if they choose to contact a customer service rep. But if that interaction also results in a negative experience, the customer support experience can become the straw that breaks the camel’s back.
+It’s worth mentioning that many customer relationships can be saved even after a bad experience with the actual product or service, particularly if they choose to contact a customer service rep. But if that interaction also ends negatively, the customer support experience can become the straw that breaks the camel’s back.

 The far-reaching impact of a damaged reputation, the lost lifetime customer spend, and the expense of winning back that customer and/or acquiring new ones add up to a significant loss – in terms of both revenue and reputation.